Generalized multicategories: change-of-base, embedding, and descent: Introduction

 \textit{Enriched \(T\)-categories} were first introduced in \cite{CT03} with the terminology \textit{\( (T, \cat V) \)-categories}.
 In this setting, the category of \( (T, \cat V) \)-categories is obtained out of the so-called \textit{lax extension} of a monad on \(\Set\) to a suitable monad on \( \VMat \), the ubiquitous equipment of \( \cat V \)-matrices (see \cite[Section~2]{CT03}).
 For instance, when \( \cat V \) is a suitable quantale, the ultrafilter monad \( \mathfrak U \) on \(\Set\) admits a lax extension \( \overline{\mathfrak U} \) to \( \VMat \) \cite[Section 8]{CT03}.
 In particular, when \( \cat V = 2 \), we have an equivalence \( \Top \eqv (\overline{\mathfrak U}, 2) \dash \Cat \) (first observed in \cite{Bar70}) and \( (\overline{\mathfrak U},[0,\infty]) \dash \Cat \) is equivalent to the category of approach spaces.

 \textit{Internal \(T\)-categories} were introduced in \cite{Bur71} and \cite{Her00}.
 For a category \( \cat B \) with pullbacks, the former defines \(T\)-categories for any monad \(T\) on \( \cat B \), while the latter considers \(T\) to be a \textit{cartesian} monad on \( \cat B \).
 A cartesian monad \(T\) on \( \cat B \) induces a strong monad on the equipment \( \SpanB \) of spans in \( \cat B \).
 In this setting, we can obtain the category \( \CatTB \) of \(T\)-categories internal to \( \cat B \).
-As examples, we recover the category of ordinary multicategories by considering \( \Cat((-)^*.\Set) \), and letting \( \fc \) be the free category monad on \( \Grph \), we obtain the category \( \VDbCat = \Cat(\fc, \Grph) \) of virtual double categories.
+As examples, we recover the category of ordinary multicategories by considering \( \Cat((-)^*,\Set) \), and letting \( \fc \) be the free category monad on \( \Grph \), we obtain the category \( \VDbCat = \Cat(\fc, \Grph) \) of virtual double categories.

 The main goal of this paper is to construct an embedding \( \TtVCat \to \CatTV \) from a category \( \cat V \), and a monad \( T \) on \( \cat V \), satisfying suitable properties.
+This endeavor is motivated by generalizing the study of the descent theoretical results in \cite[Section 9]{Luc18a} to the multicategorical setting; namely, the reflection of \textit{effective descent morphisms} (see \cite{JT94}, \cite[Section 3]{Luc21}) along such an embedding \( \TtVCat \to \CatTV \).
+Paired with the results of \cite{PL23}, we obtain sufficient conditions for effective descent morphisms in various classes of categories of enriched multicategories \cite{CT03}.
+This expands our understanding of effective descent functors between categorical structures -- a survey on this topic can be found in \cite{Pre24x}.

 To this end, it is desirable to work in a general setting where these various notions of generalized multicategories can be uniformly studied and compared with one another.
 This was, in part, accomplished by the work of \cite{CS10}, where the notion of \textit{\(T\)-monoids} was introduced, unifying the several approaches to the theory of generalized multicategories.
 To be precise, these \(T\)-monoids are the \textit{horizontal lax algebras} induced by a monad \( T = (\bicat E, T, e, m) \) in the 2-category \( \VDbCat \) of virtual double categories, lax functors and vertical transformations.
 These objects have a natural structure of a virtual double category, which we denote here by \( \LaxTHAlg \).

 This general setting ought to provide us an ``internalization'' functor \( \TtVCat \to \CatTV \) obtained from the comparison \( \VMat \to \SpanV \), and the induced monad \(T\) on \(\SpanV \).
 However, \cite{CS10} does not provide a notion of \textit{change-of-base} induced by an appropriate notion of morphism \( S \to T \) of monads, where \( S = (\bicat D, S, e, m) \) is another monad in \( \VDbCat \).
 We remark this was left as future work in \cite[{}4.4]{CS10}.